NCAR/MPAS-Workflow/README.md

 `applications/AppAndVerify.csh`.

 `ExternalAnalysisToMPAS.csh`: generates cold-start IC files from ungribbed external analyses

+`Forecast.csh`: used for all forecast-related `Cylc` tasks, e.g., `Forecast` and `ExtendedMeanFC`, which execute `mpas_atmosphere` for a command-line-argument controlled time duration and state output interval.
+Many more command-line arguments allow for extensive flexibility in the types of tasks to which this script can apply.
+See initialize/components/Forecast.py and ExtendedForecast.py for multiple use-cases.
+Takes `Variational` analyses, or external analyses processed as cold-start initial conditions (IC), as inputs.

 `GenerateABEInflation.csh`: generates Adaptive Background Error Inflation (ABEI) factors based on all-sky IR brightness temperature `H(x_mean)` and `H_clear(x_mean)` from GOES-16 ABI and Himawari-8